 And I left it at that.
 I didn’t actually try to ask you about it.
 After all that mounting dread, it was so nice, so comforting, to just believe that everything was fine after all, that I never had any reason to worry in the first place.

-We narrowly made it back outside after discovering Zapdos’s nest in the depths of the plant, laughing in relief, still shaking with adrenaline, and I felt like I could take on the world.
-I threaded my way from there, through cities and routes I’d last visited on the earliest parts of my journey; you might not have been on the active team just then, but I thought of you often, remembering those days.
-Back in Viridian, I triumphantly watched Gyarados blast Giovanni’s Rhydon to kingdom come with a Hydro Pump.
+We narrowly made it back outside after discovering Zapdos’s nest in the depths of the plant, laughing in relief, shaking with adrenaline, and I felt like I could take on the world.
+Riding that high of confidence, I got Pidgeot to fly us back to Viridian, where I triumphantly watched Gyarados blast Giovanni’s Rhydon to kingdom come with a Hydro Pump.

-And as I left the gym grinning with badge in hand and looked out towards Route 22, it occurred to me like a punch to the gut that it was time to make a decision on who’d be coming with me to the Indigo Plateau.
+And as I left the gym grinning with badge in hand and looked out towards Route 22, it finally occurred to me, like a sudden punch to the gut, that it was time to make a decision on who’d be coming with me to the Indigo Plateau.

-Deciding was hard, but as the trainer it was my responsibility to understand everyone’s abilities and how they’d all fit together, put together a strategy that would maximize our chances.
+Nobody wants to make decisions like this, but as the trainer, it was my responsibility to understand everyone’s abilities and how they’d all fit together, put together a strategy that would maximize our chances.
 After confirming with the team I’d picked that they were ready and willing, I pulled out the Pokémon I wouldn’t be bringing one by one, explained my thought process, asked if they wanted to be released or if they’d like to accompany me wherever we wound up heading to after the League.
 Most stayed; a few chose to leave, and I waved goodbye to them along with some of their best friends on the team, lump in my throat, thanking them for everything as they headed off for new adventures.

 But as I stared at your name in the box, the last of them, I hesitated.
-I didn’t want to make that call, that I no longer wanted you there for the climax of my journey after all the times we’d dreamed of it.
+I’d already picked out a team that didn’t include you, but now that it was real, it was a lot harder to make that call, that I no longer wanted you there for the climax of my journey after all the times we’d dreamed of it.
 I loved all my Pokémon, but you were special.
-I imagined your antennae drooping, waving goodbye for the last time, and a cold hand clutched at my insides and refused to let go.
+I thought of all the memories we’d been sharing the other day, and imagined your antennae drooping, waving goodbye for the last time, and a cold hand clutched at my insides and refused to let go.

 And as long as you were still there, it could still happen.
-I could take you out after we were through Victory Road, get you caught up with the others again, and just do it, challenge the Elite Four with you for real.
+I could take you out after we’d gotten through Victory Road, get you caught up with the others again, and just do it, challenge the Elite Four with you for real.
 Maybe we’d even win, just like we’d always imagined.

 I don’t know if I ever really believed that; it wasn’t like I picked out a team member you’d be replacing.
 But it was such a striking nostalgic thought, lodged somewhere deep in my heart, that I couldn’t quite dismiss it either – couldn’t quite let go of it for good by telling you it wasn’t happening.